 Jordan Crafton, Director, Tribeca Film Festival Jury Award Winner

-Alex Lopez is a Bay Area–based Director of Photography and Producer whose work blends cinematic craft with grounded, human storytelling.
-Born in Texas and raised with a deep appreciation for authenticity, Alex began his film career in Southern California at the Brooks Institute of Photography, where he trained in advanced lighting, camera operation, and large-scale stage production.
-Surrounded by Hollywood’s professional infrastructure — including time on the set of Erin Brockovich and exposure to Panavision gear and Technicolor’s post-production workflows — he developed a foundation that balanced technical precision with creative adaptability.
+Alex Lopez is a Bay Area–based Director of Photography whose work blends cinematic craft with grounded, human storytelling.
+Born in Texas, he began his film career at the Brooks Institute of Photography in Southern California, training in advanced lighting, camera operation, and stage production.
+Early exposure to Hollywood’s professional infrastructure — including Panavision gear, Technicolor post workflows, and time on the set of Erin Brockovich — built a foundation that married technical precision with creative adaptability.

-In 2011, Alex began accruing hours toward IATSE Local 600 as a focus puller and stills photographer on feature films and television series.
+In 2011, Alex began accruing hours toward IATSE Local 600 as a focus puller and still photographer on feature films and television series.
 The following year, Valhalla Entertainment — best known for The Walking Dead — hired him to shoot stills for a Native American–made feature documentary in San Francisco.
-That project brought him to the Bay Area, where he’s been based ever since.
+That project brought him to the Bay Area, where he has been based ever since.

-Before dedicating himself full-time to cinematography, Alex worked as a photojournalist, covering major events including the Occupy Movement in Oakland.
-His work was published in outlets such as The New York Times and The San Francisco Chronicle and earned awards for Best Feature Photo and Best Photo Story.
+Before dedicating himself fully to cinematography, Alex worked as a photojournalist covering major events including the Occupy Movement in Oakland.
+His work was published in outlets such as The New York Times and The San Francisco Chronicle, earning awards for Best Feature Photo and Best Photo Story.
 His assignments also brought him into the political sphere, photographing figures such as then–Lt.
 Gov. Gavin Newsom and future Vice President Kamala Harris during the Prop 8 rulings.

-Today, Alex’s cinematography credits include commercial campaigns for Google, Levi’s, Pfizer, Embark Trucks, and all of Northeastern University’s California campuses, along with collaborations with high-profile NFL and NBA athletes.
-His work spans narrative films, branded documentaries, and high-budget commercial productions, moving fluidly between multi-camera studio shoots and nimble, on-location storytelling.
-He also serves as a DIT when projects demand precise on-set color management and workflow oversight.
+Today, Alex’s cinematography credits include campaigns for Google, Levi’s, Pfizer, Embark Trucks, and Northeastern University’s California campuses, alongside collaborations with high-profile NFL and NBA athletes.
+His work spans narrative films, branded documentaries, and commercial productions, moving fluidly between large-scale multi-camera studio shoots and nimble, on-location storytelling.
+He also steps in as a DIT when projects require precise on-set color management and workflow oversight.